binipringle/contracts/_texts/0-outline.md

 RST § 20

-# 7.6.
-Misrepresentation - False Statements, Duty to Read and Duty to Disclose
+## VIIf Misrepresentation - False Statements, Duty to Read and Duty to Disclose

 **Kang v.
 Harrington**